API

 >>> rng = torch.Generator().manual_seed(17)

->>> x = torch.rand((2**7,d),generator=rng)
+>>> x = torch.rand((2**7,d),generator=rng).to(device)

 >>> y = f_ackley(x)